We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 The tier 1 agent suggests basic troubleshooting steps and asks for more specific information.

 When the customer returns because that issue persists, they have to escalate the case to tier 2.
-They send a response to the customer with an update and sent it to tier 2.
+They send a response to the customer with an update and send it to tier 2 because it’s now identified as a more complex ticket.

-Tier 2 report it as a bug to the engineering teams.
+Tier 2 report it as a bug to the engineering teams and handle the remaining communication with the customer.

 Then you can look at these steps and decide on the easiest, most convenient way to implement it in Zendesk.
 Zendesk is very versatile here and will let you tailor your workflows based on whatever works for you.